-- §1 Tests may be organised by teaching staff in line with any conditions set by the Faculty. - §2 These tests may lead to an exemption.
+- §1.
+Tests may be organised by teaching staff in line with any conditions set by the Faculty. - §2.
+These tests may lead to an exemption.
 They may not relate to the entire subject matter, nor may they deprive the student of the right to participate in two examination sessions.

-- When a teaching unit in the first cycle is organised over the first two terms, under application of Article 30§2 para.
-2, the teaching staff must organise a partial exam at the end of the first term. - §2 The educational commitment for the teaching unit in question must explicitly mention the format of this test.
+- §1.
+When a teaching unit in the first cycle is organised over the first two terms, under application of Article 30§2 para.
+2, the teaching staff must organise a partial exam at the end of the first term.
+Every time a teaching unit from the second cycle is organised in the first two terms, the teacher may organise a partial test at the end of the first term. - §2.
+The educational commitment for the teaching unit in question must explicitly mention the format of this test.